R v G (Northampton Crown Court) October 2024

 R v D (York Crown Court) March 2024

 Instructed on a Direct Access basis in this speeding case.
-Defendant argued ‘exceptional hardship’ but was disqualified at Harrogate Magistrates’ Court.
-Disqualification suspended pending appeal.
+Defendant argued ‘exceptional hardship’ but was disqualified from driving at Harrogate Magistrates’ Court.
+Disqualification immediately suspended pending appeal.
 Appeal against sentence allowed.
-Defendant therefore avoided a ‘totting up’ disqualification.

-R v V (Lincoln Crown Court) February 2024
+R v V and another (Lincoln Crown Court) February 2024

 Instructed by Chattertons Solicitors in this dangerous driving case.
-It was alleged that the defendant performed a motorcycle wheelie at 97 mph.
-Complex issues regarding admissibility of evidence (four expert witnesses, late service of evidence, bad character of an expert witness).
-Prosecution offered no evidence in the week before the trial hearing when the defendant pleaded guilty to a less serious offence (careless driving).
+It was alleged that the defendant and another motorbike rider performed wheelies at very high speed.
+The defendant pleaded ‘not guilty’ and his case was listed for trial.
+Complex issues regarding admissibility of evidence (four expert witnesses, late service, bad character of expert witness).
+Prosecution offered no evidence in the week before the trial hearing when the defendant pleaded guilty to careless driving.

 R v P (Grimsby Magistrates Court) December 2023

 Instructed by Chattertons Solicitors in this causing death by careless driving case.
-Instructed to advise at the police station stage (prepared statement) and to appear in the subsequent court proceedings.
-Basis of plea drafted.
-Sentencing Note drafted.
-Contested venue submissions argued before a District Judge.
-Defendant made subject to a suspended sentence order and the mandatory minimum disqualification period.
+Instructed to advise at the police station stage (Prepared Statement) and to appear in the subsequent court proceedings.
+Basis of plea and Sentencing Note drafted.
+Contested venue submissions were argued before a District Judge.
+The prosecution argued that the case should be sent to the Crown Court for sentence.
+However, the District Judge retained jurisdiction of the case.
+Suspended Sentence Order.

 R v S (Chelmsford Crown Court) June 2022

 Instructed by Pragma Law Solicitors in this causing death by dangerous driving case.
 The prosecution alleged that defendant drove at twice the speed limit in appalling weather conditions, lost control of his vehicle and caused the death of his partner.
-Complex issues of causation and video analysis to resolve with expert evidence.
+Complex issues of causation and video analysis to resolve with expert witnesses.
 Guilty plea entered at the earliest opportunity.
-The sentencing judge imposed a two-year suspended sentence order indicating that it was “a very rare case in which it is appropriate to suspend the sentence in a death by dangerous driving case.
+The sentencing judge indicated that it was “a very rare case in which it is appropriate to suspend the sentence in a death by dangerous driving case.
 A very rare case indeed.”
+Suspended Sentence Order.

 REPORTED CASES